lenspira/onLion-store/README.md

 * PayPal / credit card integration
 * Database seeder (products & users)

+# Known Issues
+* After a customer buys a product, the stock of that product does not get updated in the database, nor in the admin product management section.

 # Usage
 ## ES Modules in Node
 This project uses ECMAScript Modules in the backend.
 Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.